yanconglin/VanishingPoint_HoughTransform_GaussianSphere/README.md

 We made minor changes on top of [NeurVPS](https://github.com/zhou13/neurvps) to fit our design.
 (Thanks Yichao Zhou for such a nice implementation!)

 ### Installation
 For the ease of reproducibility, you are suggested to install [miniconda](https://docs.conda.io/en/latest/miniconda.html) (or [anaconda](https://www.anaconda.com/distribution/) if you prefer) before executing the following commands.
+Our code has been tested with CUDA-10.2 and devtoolset-6.

 ```bash
 conda create -y -n vpd